Fairbanks, Alaska: State

+At the state level, the city of Fairbanks is split between two state house districts: the 31st district, which includes the downtown area; and the 32nd district, which includes Fort Wainwright and western Badger.
+The city is represented in the state senate by Democrat Scott Kawasaki.

+The Fairbanks North Star Borough comprises six house and three senate districts, with one house and senate districts not entirely within the boundary of the borough.
+The state senators for the borough are Democrat Scott Kawasaki and Republicans Robert Myers Jr. and Click Bishop.
+State house representatives are Democrats Maxine Dibert and Ashley Carrick, along with Republicans Will Stapp, Frank Tomaszewski, Mike Prax, and Mike Cronk.

 Fairbanksans elected the first two Libertarian Party members to serve in a state legislature in the United States.
 Dick Randolph, who had previously served two terms in the Alaska House as a Republican, was first elected as a Libertarian in 1978 and re-elected in 1980.
 Ken Fanning was also elected to the House as a Libertarian in 1980.
 In the 1982 elections, Randolph ran unsuccessfully as the LP's nominee for Governor of Alaska, while Fanning lost re-election to the House to Democrat Niilo Koponen, following redistricting.

-At present, the Fairbanks area comprises two entire districts, and most of a third district, in the Alaska Senate.
-The state senators for the Fairbanks area are Democrat Scott Kawasaki and Republicans Robert Myers Jr. and Click Bishop.
-The area comprises five entire districts, and a portion of one other district, in the Alaska House.
-Representatives for the Fairbanks area are Democrats Adam Wool and David Guttenberg, along with Republicans Bart LeBon, Steve M. Thompson, and Mike Prax, appointed to fill the seat after Tammie Wilson resigned in early 2020 (both Republicans).
-Dave Talerico, a Republican member of the House who lives in the Denali Borough community of Healy, represents Richardson Highway communities beyond the North Pole area but within the Fairbanks North Star Borough boundaries.
-The election of Nov.
-2020 saw the retirement of Talerico and the defeat of Coghill for newcomers to the political system.

 Downtown Fairbanks also voted for Democrat Mark Begich in his campaigns for U.S. Senate and governor, and for independent Bill Walker as governor in 2014.